ibm-cloud-docs/vmwaresolutions/shared/shared_resizeinstance.md

 ## Procedure to resize virtual data center instances
 {: #shared_resize-procedure}

-1. From the virtual data center instance details page, click the pencil icon next to **Resource reservation**.
+1. From the IBM Cloud VMware Solutions Shared virtual data center instance details page, click the pencil icon next to **Resource Reservation**.
 2. Update the values of the virtual CPU (vCPU) or RAM properties.
-2. Verify the configuration and estimated price and place the order.
+3. Click the **Optional consumption-based charges** section to expand it.
+Verify the configuration and estimated price and place the order by clicking the **Modify** button.

 The configuration change might fail if the vCPU and RAM resources are in use while they are reduced.
 This happens because the virtual data center resources cannot be reduced to a level lower than the currently active resource usage.
 {:note}

 The virtual data center instance enters in the **Modifying** state while the change is being made.
-When the resources are ready to use, the status is changed to **Ready to Use**.
+When the resources are ready to use, the status is changed to **Ready to use**.

 ## Related links
 {: #shared_resize-related}